azuregray/BharatIntern-InternshipTasks/02-IrisFlowersClassification/README.md

 Screenshots can be found [here](https://github.com/azuregray/BharatIntern-InternshipTasks_Oct-Nov23/tree/main/02-IrisFlowersClassification/CodeSnapshots).

 ## Please feel free to review my work.
-Do connect to me in my [LinkedIn](https://linkedin.com/in/arcticblue/)
+Do connect to me on my [LinkedIn](https://linkedin.com/in/arcticblue/).